omar123mok/YAML-Python/README.md

 # Data Validation
-This repository contains a validation script and GitHub Actions workflow to validate data in a YAML file.
+This repository contains a validadasdsadtion script and GitHub Actions workflow to validate data in a YAML file.

 # File Structure
 data.yaml: Example YAML file containing data to be validated.